 Rated estate (2021 guide) Recommended (Wine producer recommended by Wine Enthusiast)

-This is a single-vineyard wine from granite soil.
-With flavors of ripe black cherry and a firm structure, it shows minerality, potential richness, and fruitiness.
+This is a single-vineyard wine grown on granite soil.
+With flavors of ripe black cherry and a firm structure, it displays minerality, potential richness, and fruitiness.
 Spices add complexity.
-Best enjoyed from late 2020 onwards.
+Best enjoyed starting in late 2020.

 James Suckling